inform-us/requirements_specifications/content/individual_patient_charts_description.md

 \* **Frontend code up to date as of: 07.03.2024** \*

-# All individual charts description of content:
+# All individual charts content:

 Tabs on Left
 1. Clinical Dashboard